spamegg1/reviews/README.md

 The book is written in a very friendly, conversational style.
 It makes all kinds of otherwise difficult research papers very easy to understand.
 The author really has a gift here.
 The chapters are usually very short.
 You can download code for the homework assignments at the end of each chapter.
 Many of these are simply reading text output that describes a situation (assembly code, multiple threads executing, disk I/O etc.) and answering questions about them.
 A few of the exercises require you to write some code.

 You should definitely type the C code snippets in each chapter by hand.
 The book spends a few chapters to teach you the C thread API (which HtK DID NOT!).
 You can even compile and run these code snippets on your machine.
 The book covers A LOT of things.
 It's split into 3 easy pieces: Virtualization (deals with process API, system calls, kernel traps/context switches, Scheduling Theory and algorithms, virtual memory systems, paging), Concurrency (threads, synchronization primitives like semaphores, condition variables, locks) and Persistence (data/file/I/O systems).
-The book is long but very very easy to read.
+The book is long (600 pages) but very very easy to read.
 I finished the first two of the three easy pieces in about a month.

+Check the author's site as he is planning an update and some other excellent free books.

 *Spam's recommendation:* Look no further.
 This is THE BOOK if you want to understand operating systems.
 It's OK if you don't.